So you want to go to Everest Base Camp and want to know how much it will cost?

 It's very important to be aware of "too good to be true prices" online.
 That $900 EBC camp trek by a "well known" agency might well mean you'll be joining another much larger group which can cause all sorts of problems later on i.e. people not showing up, other last minute routes being selected, no choice in accommodation, being with a big group of another nationality you may not like etc.

-In 2019 teahouses in the Everest region have increased their accommodation and food prices.
+In 2022 teahouses in the Everest region increased their accommodation and food prices to cope with a lack of toursits.
 Some trekking companies are dealing with this by providing less quality accommodation and meals.

 Moral of the story?
 Read this page carefully and you'll quickly be able to calculate the cost of an Everest Base Camp trek based on your own needs and expectations of a trek.